pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 1. It's pythonic: it asks for forgiveness later by using a try/except
 2. it fails quickly - as soon as it tries to open the file.
 The code won't continue to run after this step fails.
-3. it raises a clean, useful error that the user can undersatnd is an example of Pythonic code.
-Here, a file is read in and
+3. it raises a clean, useful error that the user can undersatnd

 The code anticipates what will happen if it can't find the file.
 Here you can raise a `FileNotFoundError` and provide a useful message to the user.